telerik/maui-docs/controls/collectionview/overview.md

 # .NET MAUI CollectionView Overview

 The Telerik .NET MAUI CollectionView is a virtualizing view component that provides the most popular features associated with scenarios where a list of items is used.
-All these features are embedded in a single control for saving developers' time and providing better experience.
-The control aims to be the performant alternative of the RadListView control.
+The control gives you the option to filter, sort and group the items.
+Also you can take advantage of the flexible styling API and the exposed templates for customization.

 ![.NET MAUI CollectionView Overview](images/collectionview-overview.png "Telerik .NET MAUI CollectionView")